 If You Give a Moose a Muffin Activity Ideas

 - Use the clipart pieces to retell the story on a felt board.

 - Set up an invitation to play: put the pieces in a small basket, provide a yard of felt or a mat, and a copy of the book.

 - First, set up dominoes to topple over in a circle.
 Next, help your child lay out all the clipart pieces in order in a circle.

 - For kids who are old enough to consider “what if?”
 Ask what would happen if you took away one piece.
 Lay all the pieces out in order, and have the child write, draw, or tell alternate sequences of events.

 More Activities and Crafts

 I’m happy to be part of the Monthly Crafting Book Club.
 Every month we choose a great children’s story and create crafts and activities to go along with it.
-Click on an image-link below to see all the other creative and educational ideas.
+You may like some of these other creative and educational ideas: